 My best childhood friend and I used to spend countless summer hours making mud pies when we were kids.
 Then, we would create a store or a restaurant and “sell” them.

-Incorporating a mud pie kitchen and/or water and sand table into your outdoor space will encourage creative and imaginary play.
+Incorporating a mud pie kitchen and/or water and sand table into your outdoor space will encourage creative and imaginary play for fun outdoor classroom learning!

 Did you know that mud helps boost a child’s immune system?